Conjectures on spectral properties of ALIF algorithm: Appendix: Technical results

 \section{Appendix: Technical results}

 In this appendix, we provide the full details on some technical steps that are necessary for our analysis.
 For convenience, we have split the appendix into various subsections, according to the specific nature of the results contained therein.
+Note that in the following, if $A$ is any subset of $[0,1]$, then $A^C$ is its complement set in $[0,1]$.